Certified Integrative Nutrition Health Coach

 Holistic medicine and alternative modalities have become much more available over the last 25 years witnessed by the boom in yoga classes, energy workers, naturopathic physicians and massage therapists in every community.
 In general, Holistic Medicine is an attitudinal approach to healing.
 It looks at each case, be it an accident or disease, as a total experience of the individual – physically, mentally, emotionally, and spiritually.
 In most cases in modern medicine the injury or illness is segregated and only the affected area is treated.
 Holistic means greater than the sum of its parts.
 In a holistic approach to healing the focus is on the whole person not on the disease or injury.

-Just Ponderin’ celebrated it’s five year anniversary in August of 2017 and now (pinch me!) has thousands of followers from all around the world.
-I’m thrilled to have it included in the Boothbay Register and Wiscasset Newspaper.
+Just Ponderin’ celebrated it’s six year anniversary in August of 2018 and now (pinch me!) has thousands of followers from all around the world.
+Being a relatively new full-time transplant to the region (yep, as a born and raised New Englander, I know I’ll always be ‘from away’:)), I’m thrilled to be included in the Boothbay Register and Wiscasset Newspapers.
 Here you will find observations on, and celebrations of the ordinary and extraordinary tids and bits of everyday life.
 I tend to write and post often, and will usually choose a post each week to include here.
-If you want to get in touch, or read (and read and read...) past columns/posts, give me a shout at firstname.lastname@example.org, or visit justponderin.com.
+If you want to get in touch, or read (and read and read...) past columns/posts, give me a shout at email@example.com, or visit justponderin.com.
 Thanks for readin’. - Lisa

 Frank Barnako is a seasonal resident of Wiscasset at Clarks Point on the Sheepscot River.
 His career in journalism included on air and news director positions with CBS and NBC Radio and TV stations.
 He was a pioneer in the Internet, helping to create and co-founding MarketWatch.com where he developed a 200-station radio network and wrote daily columns focused on the stock market, business news, and technology.
 Barnako describes himself as “an aspiring photographer,” whose work can be seen at frankbarnako.com<http://frankbarnako.com>.
 He is a member of the town’s Investment Advisory Committee.
 Email him at firstname.lastname@example.org.